Department of Law and Society

 - The Family Studies program (minor only) can provide you with a fundamental understanding of the essential dimensions of family life.
 You will study the theories, contexts and processes used to understand the dynamics of family interaction related to communication, sexuality, childhood, economics and family roles.
 The family studies minor will help prepare you for careers in fields such as marketing, counseling, ministry, social work, public administration and community service.

-- Our Government program (major or minor) can help to launch you into a variety of careers in the public and private sector.
+- Our Government program (minor only) can help to launch you into a variety of careers in the public and private sector.
 You’ll study some of the great thinkers of ancient and modern politics, develop a strong understanding of the US Constitution and the American political system, and apply what you’ve learned to modern social issues.
 We’ll teach you how to analyze social issues, develop solutions and present them in a clear and coherent manner.
 Graduates of our Government program have gone on to careers in nonprofit organizations, law enforcement, government service and law.
 We even have a recent graduate who is the deputy regional director for a United States senator!

 - A minor in Latin American Studies (offered as a minor only) provides experience in interdisciplinary inquiry through a curriculum that emphasizes area-specific knowledge of political, economic and historical movements, as well as linguistic understanding of the language of these movements.
 If you have interests in the Latin American region, the minor in Latin American Studies can prepare you for graduate studies, for careers in international business with operations in Latin America, in politics, and for work in ministries that serve individuals from the region.